WillIsback/smart-locker/README.md

 ---

-> **Note:** If you encounter any issues during installation, please check the [Issues section](https://github.com/WillIsback/smart-locker/issues) or open a new ticket.
+> 📝 **Note:** If you encounter any issues during installation, please check the [Issues section](https://github.com/WillIsback/smart-locker/issues) or open a new ticket.

-> 🔐 A personal project to dive deep into Rust while building a useful everyday tool.
+> 🦀🔐 *SmartLocker is a personal project to explore Rust deeply while building a useful security tool for everyday DevOps workflows.*
 ```